 Areas of Expertise: Social Work and Social Policy

-Jas is currently employed as a Senior Lecturer in Social Work and Race Equality Lead at Anglia Ruskin University.
+Jas is currently employed as a Associate Professor in Social Work and Race Equality Lead at Anglia Ruskin University.
 Jas joined Anglia Ruskin University as a Senior Lecturer and Course Leader in Social Work in 2012.
 Before that he was Programme Lead and Senior Lecturer at Oxford Brookes University.

 Jas has held numerous positions in Higher Education, with teaching, learning, assessment and curriculum development responsibilities (Senior Lecturer, Course Leader, Module Lead and Personal Tutor), and with line management responsibilities (Acting Deputy Head of Department).
 Jas teaches on a range of modules, supervises PhD students, regularly supervises Masters Dissertation students and Undergraduate students undertaking their major project.

 In his role as Race Equality Lead, Jas leads, in his faculty, on the development of a shared understanding of the Race Equality Strategy to facilitate staff and student engagement with related activities and interventions.
 This work encompasses innovative practice in the design of decolonised and diversified curricula, internationalised learning, anti-racism training for staff and students.
 Jas works closely with staff and students from minority ethnic backgrounds to understand barriers to their success and designs initiatives in response.